Grants to Ignite Innovation and Advance the Mission of The Arc Maryland

 The SpArc Tank is a unique opportunity and process through which innovative ideas for projects to advance the mission of The Arc Maryland are presented in competition for board-designated funding.
 The awarded funding is expected to be used to facilitate the success of the project or initiative within a prescribed timeframe and is intended to ignite change through new products, resources, studies, projects, training or other initiatives to enhance the lives of children and adults with intellectual and developmental disabilities in Maryland.

 The Arc Maryland, through its solicitation attempts, shall endeavor to award funds to projects that have either statewide impact or local impact with possible future statewide replicability.
-We encourage applications from throughout the state from organizations and individuals with and without disabilities.
-Please see the following FAQs for additional information about the opportunity.
+We encourage applications from Maryland-based organizations and individuals with and without disabilities.
+Please see the following FAQs below for additional information about the opportunity.

 What is the average Grant Award Amount?

-While there is no average grant award amount, we anticipate that projects to be completed within the 6 month time frame (January to June) will range from $1,000 to $10,000 depending on scope, timing, personnel, materials, IT, and other factors.
-The project must be designed to be completed by June 30, 2020.
+Based on submissions approved for funding last year, grants are expected to range from $2,500 to $7,000 depending on scope, timing, personnel, materials, IT, and other factors.
+The project must be designed to be completed by September 30, 2022.